Salesforce Testing Tutorial for Beginners

 Features:

-• End-to-End Scenario Validation: Customers can validate their complete end-to-end scenarios extending from their web application to Salesforce and back.
+• End-to-End Scenario Validation: Customers can validate complete end-to-end scenarios extending from their web application to Salesforce and back.

-• Agile Team Scalability: Agile teams with mixed skill sets scale their testing operations efficiently with features to help them control and manage the growth in tests and teams.
+• Agile Team Scalability: Agile teams with mixed skill sets scale their testing operations efficiently with features to help them control and manage growth in tests and teams.

 • Apex Code Execution for Validation: Run Apex code in a test step to validate query results.

-• API Test Integration: Integrate API tests.
+• API Test Integration: Seamlessly integrate API tests alongside UI flows.

 Visit Tricentis >>